Low depth algorithms for quantum amplitude estimation: QoPrime: A number theoretic amplitude estimation algorithm

 In this section, we further detail the choice of the parameters for the QoPrime algorithm.
 The small-$\epsilon$ asymptotics of the QoPrime algorithm rely on finding coprime moduli of similar magnitude and product of order $\Theta(\epsilon^{-1})$.
 To this effect, we formulate the following lemma: \begin{lemma} \cite{ES71} Given a fixed integer $k\geq 2$ and $N \in \R$, we can find $k$ mutually coprime integers $n_1(N)< n_2(N)<\dots<n_k(N)$ such that $\lim_{N\to\infty}\frac{n_1(N)\dots n_k(N)}{N}=1$ and $\lim_{N\to\infty}\frac{n_k(N)}{n_1(N)}=1$. \end{lemma}

 This lemma follows from the sub-linear scaling of the number of coprimes that can fit inside an interval of a given size, as studied in \cite{ES71}.
 In practice, we pre-compute a table of $k$ adjacent odd coprimes starting at each odd integer, stopping at large enough values of $k$ and $n_1$ according to the target precision $\epsilon$.
 It suffices to build the table for $k \leq 12$ and $n_1\approx 10^5$ to achieve approximation error $\epsilon=10^{-10}$, both with and without noise.
-Given the table, target precision $\epsilon$ and an integer $k\geq 2$, the implementation chooses $k$ adjacent coprimes from the table starting at $\lfloor \epsilon^{1/k} \rfloor$ with product closest to $\frac{\pi}{\epsilon}$ in absolute value.
-Figure 2 compares the table used in practice to the theoretical guarantees in Lemma \ref{lemma:coprimes}.
+Given the table, target precision $\epsilon$ and an integer $k\geq 2$, the implementation chooses $k$ adjacent coprimes from the table starting at $\lfloor 1/\epsilon^{1/k} \rfloor$ with product closest to $\frac{\pi}{\epsilon}$ in absolute value.
+Figure 1 compares the table used in practice to the theoretical guarantees in Lemma \ref{lemma:coprimes}.\\

-We can therefore summarize the asymptotics of the {\em noiseless} algorithm as follows:
+We can summarize the asymptotics of the algorithm in the following table:

-The QoPrime algorithm analysis from above means that, for a given target precision $\epsilon$ and overall failure probability $\delta$, the total number of oracle calls scales as:
+Note that a bound onthe number of total classical sampling sessions used in the algorithm can be obtained easily using our geometric schedule described in Section 3.2.
+Since for every recursive call the ratio $q/k$ is divided by two, we have that for the $n$th recursive step there will be $\lceil k / 2^n q\rceil$ sampling sessions.
+Therefore the total number of sampling sessions can be bounded by the simple geometric sum $\lceil k / q\rceil + \lceil k / 2 q\rceil + \lceil k / 2^2 q\rceil + \dots \leq 2\lceil k/q\rceil$.
+While simple, this fact is important because it tells us that the complexity of the algorithm can be described only by the first level of the recursion, up to a small order-one factor.
+Therefore, in choosing the algorithm's parameters such as $k$ and $q$, we will only optimize over the behavior of the first level of the recursion.
+This analysis means that, for a given target precision $\epsilon$ and overall failure probability $\delta$, the total number of oracle calls can be bounded by:

-The constant $C$ does not depend on the parameters of the algorithm, in fact experimental results provide evidence that $C$ is a small constant and that in practice, we can expect $C < 10$. (see Figure \ref{fig:prefactor}).
+The constant $C$ which tightens this bound does not depend on the parameters of the algorithm, in fact experimental results provide evidence that $C$ is a small constant and that in practice, we can expect $C < 10$. (see Figure \ref{fig:prefactor}).

 In practice, given target precision $\epsilon$ and accepted failure probability $\delta$, we can find optimal values of $k$ and $q$ such that the oracle calls in (\ref{eq:noiselessprefactor}) is minimized.
 In this noiseless scenario, it can be shown that the optimal parameter $q$ is always 1 (i.e. it is best to access the largest allowed depth).
 Minimizing the oracle call number in (\ref{eq:noiselessprefactor}) by choosing $k$ leads to (ignoring the subleading contribution from the failure probability $\delta$):